carlosonunez/blog.carlosnunez.me/content/post/a-few-gotchas-about-going-multi-cloud-with-aws-microsoft-azure-and-hashicorp-tools.md

 One of the more interesting types of work we do at [Contino](https://contino.io) is help our clients make sense of the differences between AWS and Microsoft Azure.
 While the HashiCorp toolchain (Packer, Terraform, Vault, Vagrant, Consul and Nomad) have made provisioning infrastructure a breeze compared to writing hundreds of lines of Python, they almost make achieving a multi-cloud infrastructure deployment seem *too* easy.

 This post will outline some of the differences I've observed with using these tools against both cloud platforms.
-As well, since I used the word "multi-cloud" in my first paragraph, I'll briefly discuss some general talking points on "things to consider" before embarking on a multi-cloud journey at the end.
+As well, since I used the word "multi-cloud" in my first paragraph, I'll briefly discuss some general talking points on "things to consider" before embarking on a multi-cloud journey at the end.<!--more-->

 # Azure and ARM Are Inseparable